Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition

-The contribution of our work is to close the above described gap in the research of hypo-elliptic SDEs.
-We propose a general contrast estimator for a wide class of hypo-elliptic models and show its asymptotic normality under the weaker design condition $\Delta_n = o (n^{-1/p})$, $p\ge 2$.
-Specifically, our contributions include the following: \begin{enumerate} \item[(a)] We develop two contrast estimators for the two model classes (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), for the purposes of joint estimation of the unknown parameter vector $(\beta_S, \beta_R, \sigma)$.
-The contrast functions are based on approximate log-likelihood terms which we construct by making use of Gaussian approximations with high-order mean and variance expansions, while at the same time dealing with the degenerate structure of the involved SDEs. \item[(b)] We show that under the high-frequency, complete observation regime, a CLT is obtained provided that the design condition $\Delta_n = o (n^{-1/p})$, for $p \ge 2$, is satisfied.
+Our work closes the above gap in the research of hypo-elliptic SDEs.
+We propose a general contrast estimator for a wide class of hypo-elliptic diffusion models and show its asymptotic normality under the weaker design condition $\Delta_n = o (n^{-1/p})$, $p\ge 2$.
+Specifically, our contributions include the following: \begin{description} \item[(a)] We develop two contrast estimators for the two model classes (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), for the purposes of joint estimation of the unknown parameter vector $(\beta_S, \beta_R, \sigma)$.
+The contrast functions are based on approximate log-likelihood terms which we construct by making use of Gaussian approximations with high-order mean and variance expansions, while at the same time dealing with the degenerate structure of the involved SDEs. \item[(b)] We show that within the high-frequency, complete observation regime, a CLT is obtained provided that the design condition $\Delta_n = o (n^{-1/p})$, for \mbox{$p \ge 2$}, is satisfied.
 To the best of our knowledge, this is the first work to define a contrast estimator achieving a CLT under the weak design condition that $n\Delta_n^p\rightarrow 0$, for arbitrarily large $p\ge 2$, in the hypo-elliptic setting.
-For reference, Table \ref{table:literature} summarises existing works with corresponding design condition, including our contribution in this work. \item[(c)] We provide numerical experiments to demonstrate that the proposed contrast estimator is asymptotically unbiased under the high-frequency complete observation regime with the weaker design condition $\Delta_n = o (n^{-1/p}), \, p \ge 3$.
-The numerical results highlight that the estimators requiring $\Delta_n = o (n^{-1/2})$ proposed in the literature can indeed suffer from bias when $n \Delta_n^2$ is not sufficiently small. \item[(d)] The developed methodology is relevant beyond the setting of high-frequency and/or complete observations.
+For reference, Table \ref{table:literature} summarises existing works with corresponding design conditions, including our contribution in this setting. \item[(c)] We provide numerical experiments to demonstrate that the proposed estimator is asymptotically unbiased in the high-frequency complete observation regime under the weaker design condition $\Delta_n = o (n^{-1/p})$, for $p \ge 3$.
+The numerical results highlight that the estimators requiring $\Delta_n = o (n^{-1/2})$ proposed in the literature can indeed suffer from bias when $n \Delta_n^2$ is not sufficiently small. \item[(d)] Our methodology is relevant beyond the setting of high-frequency and/or complete observations.